iqtree/iqtree.github.io/doc/Frequently-Asked-Questions.md

 ```

 This will produce:
-* OUTFILE_NAME: the concatenated alignment (default is fasta format)
+* OUTFILE_NAME: the concatenated alignment (default is phylip format)
 * OUTFILE_NAME.nex: the partition file in nexus format
 * OUTFILE_NAME.partitions: the partition file in RAxML format